praz99/react_homes-frontend/README.md

 ## Main Features<a name = "features"></a>

 - A proper authentication system has been implemented using JWT.
-Users are able to create a new account and login/logout securly.
+Users are able to create a new account and login/logout securely.
 - Users can see a list of different houses.
 - Users can see the details of a particular house.
 - Users can make an appointment on the date and time of their choice.